Persian New Year – Nowruz Ceremony and Haft-Seen

 The spring festival of Iranian origin was recognized by UN General Assembly as the “international day of Nowruz” in 2010.
 Indeed, Nowruz was officially registered on the UNESCO List of Intangible Cultural Heritage of Humanity.

-There are some beautiful customs have been done since centuries ago.
-During Persian new year ceremony (from the first to the 13th day of spring) Iranian people pay house visits to one another.
+There are some beautiful customs that have been done for centuries ago.
+During the Persian new year ceremony (from the first to the 13th day of spring) Iranian people pay house visits to one another.
 Typically, the youngers visit the elders first, and the elders return their visit later, to tie their relationships stronger.

 Prior to the new year, the Iranian people usually do a significant amount of Spring Cleaning to get rid of last year’s dirt and germs to prepare for Nowruz and a good year. this custom is a symbol of renewing everything in the new year even for old thoughts and spiritual values.

 HaftSeen custom is an old tradition tied with Nowruz and new year in Iran.
 Family members usually gather around the Haft Seen on the first day of Nowruz and await the exact moment of the arrival of the spring.